malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 ## More Reading
 For those who wish to learn more, the _Stanford Encyclopedia of Philosophy_ has excellent articles covering many topics related to this area.
 In particular I recommend articles on: [Consciousness](https://plato.stanford.edu/entries/consciousness), [The Unity of Consciousness](https://plato.stanford.edu/entries/consciousness-unity/), [The Contents of Perception](https://plato.stanford.edu/entries/perception-contents/), [Perceptual Experience and Perceptual Justification](https://plato.stanford.edu/entries/perception-justification), [Representational Theories of Consciousness](https://plato.stanford.edu/entries/consciousness-representational/), [The Computational Theory of Mind](https://plato.stanford.edu/entries/computational-mind/), [Neuroscience of Consciousness](https://plato.stanford.edu/entries/consciousness-neuroscience/), [Higher-Order Theories of Consciousness](https://plato.stanford.edu/entries/consciousness-higher), [Introspection](https://plato.stanford.edu/entries/introspection/), [Mental Causation](https://plato.stanford.edu/entries/mental-causation/), [Epiphenomenalism](https://plato.stanford.edu/entries/epiphenomenalism/), and [Animal Consciousness](https://plato.stanford.edu/entries/consciousness-animal/).
 The Wikipedia article on [Experience](https://en.wikipedia.org/wiki/Experience) also provides an excellent summary of various concerns.

+For more background on the various theories of consciousness, I recommend Seth (2022) and the Scholarpedia article on [Models of Consciousness](http://www.scholarpedia.org/article/Models_of_consciousness).

-Many of the topics require a background in philosophy to really understand them.
+Many of the broad topics on consciousness require a background in philosophy to really understand them.
 For some readings, I recommend the Stanford Philosophy articles on [Metaphysical Explanation](https://plato.stanford.edu/entries/metaphysical-explanation/), [Phenomenology: 1.
 What is Phenomonology](https://plato.stanford.edu/entries/phenomenology), [Functionalism](https://plato.stanford.edu/entries/functionalism/), and the Wikipedia article on [Intentionality](https://en.wikipedia.org/wiki/Intentionality).

 # I.4 Background - Biology and Neuroscience